mmtk/mmtk-jikesrvm/README.md

 ## Requirements

-We maintain an up to date list of the prerequisite for building MMTk and its bindings in the [mmtk-dev](https://github.com/mmtk/mmtk-dev) repository.
+We maintain an up to date list of the prerequisites for building MMTk and its bindings in the [mmtk-dev](https://github.com/mmtk/mmtk-dev) repository.
 Please make sure your dev machine satisfies those prerequisites.

-MMTk/JikesRVM supports `linux-i686` and `linux-x86_64` (as 32bits program).
+MMTk/JikesRVM supports `linux-i686` and `linux-x86_64` (as a 32-bit program).

 ### Before you continue